Use these 10 knitted Easter egg patterns to make these eggs as Easter gifts, children’s toys, or decorations.

 Get the free PDF pattern for Eggkins at Ravelry.

-Loom knitting is great for people who cannot do hand knitting.
+Loom knitting is great fun.
+For people suffering from arthritis, it allows them to still enjoy the knitting craft.
 Here is a video tutorial on how to loom knit an easter egg.